Auckland port posts loss but expects smoother sailing

 On the outlook for FY23, a commitment to lift productivity and performance would deliver a net profit after tax, excluding investment property revaluations, of $35m, the company said.

-The port has undergone changes at the executive level over the past year, with a new chair, largely new board of directors and new chief executive.
+The port has undergone top level changes over the past year, with a new chair, a largely new board of directors and new chief executive.

 The company said during the year it had "started to rebuild the foundations of the Ports of Auckland's future as a safe, customer-focused and profitable organisation".